 Excess glucose is then stored in your muscles or livers as glycogen.
 This is where your body turns to for energy before it goes for ketones.

-Thus, by lowering your carb consumption to less than 50g daily, you encourage your body to burn through your glycogen stores faster, so it can then use fat instead.
+By lowering your carb consumption to less than 50g daily, you encourage your body to burn through your glycogen stores faster, so it can then use fat instead.

 You can also do this by fasting.
 Whether you are doing intermittent fasting (IF) or multi-day fasts, this quickly puts your body in ketosis mode.